I’d had an absolute shocker of a week. Far too much was going on for me to handle, on top of all the usual family goings-on.

-I realise that chucking a random sickie could land your partner in hot water, especially if they have projects, deadlines and other urgent work they need to attend to.
-In my case, it just seemed to be one urgent thing after the other for years on end, and requests for help fell on deaf ears.
-I never had a day off, even with gastro, because either he had it too or he decided that work was more important.
-I felt like a single parent raising our two kids while he worked, and it was no surprise that I went into physical and emotional meltdown.
+I realise chucking a random sickie could land your partner in hot water, especially if they have projects, deadlines and other urgent work they need to attend to.
+In my case, it seemed to be one urgent thing after the other for years on end, and requests for help fell on deaf ears.
+I was never able to call in sick, even with gastro (stomach flu).
+It was no surprise I went into physical and emotional meltdown.

 The mental and emotional wellbeing of mothers is such a serious issue, needing far more understanding and support; I never would have done such a thing if I didn’t feel desperate enough to do it.
 I hate being away from my babies!
 But what happens to the mother who is drowning, her calls for help are left unanswered, and she can’t take a genuine sick day?

 In Australia, the leading cause of maternal deaths is suicide, if this isn’t enough of a red flag.